mobilecoinfoundation/mobilecoin/mobilecoind-dev-faucet/README.md

 }
 ```

-and the faucet will attempt to send a nominal amount of this token to this address,
+Any tokenid can be requested and the faucet will attempt to send a nominal amount of
-or return errors if it cannot.
-The nominal amount is by default twenty times the minimum
+that token to the address specified, or return errors if it cannot.
+The nominal amount is
-fee for that token.
-The response will contain a JSON object, `success` will be `true` if
+by default twenty times the minimum fee for that token.
+The response will contain a
-it managed to submit a payment, and there will be mobilecoind "Receiver Tx receipt" for the
+JSON object, `success` will be `true` if it managed to submit a payment, and there will
-submitted transaction.
-If `success` is `false` then `err_str` will describe the problem.
+be mobilecoind "Receiver Tx receipt" for the submitted transaction.
+If `success` is `false`
+then `err_str` will describe the problem.

 You may GET to `/status`, and the faucet will respond with a json object: